-Take a one-off lump and set up regular payments of taxable income
+Take a one-off lump and set up regular payments of taxable income she does not pay tax.

-Poppy is 64 and Liam is 63 and about to retire
+Poppy is 64 and Liam is 63 And about to retire

 They would like a lump sum of £20,000 to go on a cruise and an income until their state pension starts.
 They would each like that income to be £12,570 to take advantage of their personal allowances.
 Poppy has a small pension of £1,000 a year from her employer and her state pension will start in two years.
 Liam doesn't have an employer pension and his state pension will start in three years.